robertmc0/modules-test/modules/authorization/role-definitions/README.md

 # Role definitions module

-Use this module to deploy a custom RBAC role to an Azure subscription or management group
+Deploys a custom RBAC role at the subscription level

 ## Details